 We are here to help.

-The Family Link program advocates and provides educational programming for children and the parents of children who have been diagnosed with type 1 diabetes.
-The Connecticut office offers programs such as Safe at School and countless social events that provide opportunities to learn about diabetes management and meet other families whose lives have been affected by diabetes.
+The Family Link program advocates and provides educational programming for children and then parents of children who have been diagnosed with type 1 diabetes.
+The New England area office offers programs such as Camp Carefree, Winter Weekend and countless social events that provide oppotunities to learn about diabetes management and meet other families whose lives have been affected by diabetes.

 We welcome your help.